Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-Hard-constrained text generation in a non-monotonic order relies on a tree-based text generation scheme, where a word is generated at an arbitrary position in the sentence, then binary trees of words to its left and right are recursively generated \cite{welleck2019non}.
+Hard-constrained text generation in a non-monotonic order relies on a tree-based text generation scheme, where a word is generated at an arbitrary position in the sentence, then binary trees of words to its left and right are recursively generated \citep{welleck2019non}.
 Learning proceeds in an incremental fashion in an imitation learning framework, where the policy gradually moves from imitating the oracle to reinforcing its own preferences and generating texts without a pre-specified word order.
 Nevertheless, the time complexity of the approach is $\mathcal{O}(n)$, same as for autoregressive models and the constructed tree does not reflect a high-level to low-level hierarchy of concepts.
+Constraint satisfaction problems with solutions that can be automatically verified are used to evaluate how well LLMs adhere to logical constraints\citep{lin2025zebralogic}.
+Due to token mislalignment, enforcing strict constraints during generation can nevertheless lead to significant decrease in reasoning performance and downstream accuracy \citep{beurer2024guiding}.